Countertop Commercial Coffee Roasters: Space-Saving Solutions for Cafés

 Total$25,500–$37,000

-Compare to traditional small roasting setup:
+Compared to a traditional small roasting setup:

 ComponentTraditionalVentless